 Il Piccolo and Grande Teatros are very greatly preserved.
 They are not far from the Forum next to one another in the lower part of Pompeii.
 It's a great place to sit down, although you can't sit in the theatre seats because they are blocked off but you can sit on the theatre steps, and enjoy an orange and truly understand where it is you have come to.

-Between the two theatres is a quadriporticus, a sort of foyer, with porticos on four sides.
-This provided a space where the spectators of the two nearby theatres could stroll during intermissions between shows, or take shelter in case of rain.
-The gladiator weapons found here have caused historians to speculate that during the final years of the city, the building was used as barracks for the gladiators.
+This large space was once used by the spectators of the two nearby theatres to stroll during intermissions between shows, or take shelter in case of rain.
+The gladiator weapons found here have suggested the hypothesis that, during the final years of the city, the building was used as barracks for the gladiators.